 The annual cash bonus element of our executive compensation policy is determined on a discretionary basis and is largely based upon the job performance of Mr. Bottiglieri in completing his responsibilities.
 It is not based upon the performance of the Company and is unrelated to the amount of Mr. Bottiglieri's base salary.
 The employment agreement for Mr. Bottiglieri defines the minimum amount of annual cash bonus to be paid for any fiscal year to be \$100,000, but does not limit the amount of his annual bonus.
-The amount of Mr. Bottiglieri's annual cash bonus for 2006 was established by our chief executive officer and approved by our compensation committee.
+The amount of the annual cash bonus paid to Mr. Bottiglieri in each of 2006 and 2007 was established by our Chief Executive Officer and approved by our compensation committee.
 Mr. Bottiglieri's annual cash bonus is accrued quarterly in the Company's consolidated financial statements and is updated based on the amount of the annual cash bonus approved by the compensation committee.